 How long does it take to create a book cover?

-I am usually offering 3 completely different cover designs, sometimes with additional versions of each.
+We offer 3 completely different cover designs, often with additional versions of each.

 Using images on the cover of the book?

-If you have specific images in mind for your front cover, I'll be happy to use them as long as you have permission to use them commercially and they are of appropriate resolution (300 pix for print, at least 150 pix for eBook).
+If you have specific images in mind for your front cover, we would be happy to use them as long as you have permission to use them commercially and they are of appropriate resolution (300 pix for print, at least 150 pix for eBook).

-If you don't have any images, no worries, I'll create a cover using my own resources.
-Images we use are from bigstockphoto.com and I can get them for you free of charge.
+If you don't have any images, no worries, we will create a cover using our own resources.
+Images we use are from bigstockphoto.com and we can get them for you free of charge.

 What information do you need before you can start designing?

 There's some information I need before we can start designing: